dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 ## Arrangement of contract specifications in the repo

-Specs shall be stored in the repo in a set of directories. `docs/design/datacontracts` Each one of them shall be a seperate markdown file named with the name of contract. `docs/design/datacontracts/datalayout/<contract_name>.md` Every version of each contract shall be located in the same file to facilitate understanding how variations between different contracts work.
+Specs shall be stored in the repo in a set of directories. `docs/design/datacontracts` Each one of them shall be a seperate markdown file named with the name of contract. `docs/design/datacontracts/<contract_name>.md` Every version of each contract shall be located in the same file to facilitate understanding how variations between different contracts work.

 ### Algorthmic Contract

-Algorithmic contracts these describe how an algorithm that processes over data layouts work.
-Unlike all other contract forms, every version of an algorithmic contract presents a consistent api to consumers of the contract.
+Algorithmic contracts describe how an algorithm that processes over data layouts work.
+Every version of an algorithmic contract presents a consistent api to consumers of the contract.

 There are several sections:
 1. The header, where a description of what the contract can do is placed.